Teradata/teradatagenai/README.md

 ```

 ## License
-Use of the Teradata Python package for Generative-AI is governed by the *License Agreement for the Teradata Python package for Generative-AI*.
+Use of the Teradata package for Generative-AI is governed by the *License Agreement for the Teradata package for Generative-AI*.
 After installation, the `LICENSE` and `LICENSE-3RD-PARTY.pdf` files are located in the `teradatagenai` directory of the Python installation directory.